Jump To Section

 What Is Vindaloo?

-Vindaloo is a traditional Indian curry particularly rooted in Goan cuisine and throughout the western coastal region of Konkan.
+Vindaloo is a traditional Indian curry particularly rooted in Goan cuisine and enjoyed throughout the western coastal region of Konkan.
 Vindaloo’s origins can be traced to the arrival of Portuguese colonists in the sixteenth century (the Portuguese ruled Goa until 1961).
-The dish takes its name from the Portuguese carne de vinha d’alhos, a pork dish made with wine and garlic.
-In India, vinegar took the place of wine, and incorporated red Kashmiri chilies and other spices to become the vindaloo found today—which is also served with chicken, lamb, or potatoes.

-- Lamb.
+- Lamb Vindaloo.
 To make lamb vindaloo, swap the chicken for four lamb shanks.
 Brown the shanks as directed in the pot, and increase cooking time to 3 hours on low heat, until lamb is tender and falling apart in the sauce.

-- Pork.
-To make pork vindaloo, swap the chicken for 2 lb. boneless pork shoulder, cut into 2-inch pieces.
-After blending the spices into a paste, add to a large bowl along with the pork; toss to coat, cover, and allow to marinate for 3 hours in the fridge.
-When ready to cook, add pork after onions are lightly browned, add water/stock and salt, cover and cook for about 1 hour, or until pork is tender.
+- Pork Vindaloo.
+To make pork vindaloo, swap the chicken for 2 pounds of boneless pork shoulder, cut into 2-inch pieces.
+After blending the spices into a paste, add to a large bowl along with the pork.
+Toss to coat, cover, and allow to marinate for 3 hours in the fridge.
+Cook your onions until they’re lightly browned, then add marinated pork, water/stock, and salt.
+Cover and cook for about 1 hour, or until pork is tender.

-- Vegetarian.
+- Vegetable Vindaloo.
 To make vegetarian vindaloo, simply substitute chicken with boiled potatoes and cauliflower.
-Cook separately and add to curry once the mixture has had a chance to reduce, about 30 minutes after you add your liquid of choice.
-Cook uncovered for 10 minutes more, stirring gently to not break apart the vegetables.
+Cook your vegetables separately, then add to curry once the liquid has had a chance to reduce (this should take about 30 minutes).
+Cook uncovered for 10 minutes more, stirring gently to avoid breaking apart the vegetables.

 Classic Chicken Vindaloo Recipe